hhp94/slideimp/README.md

 #> 6    10 euclidean        5 rsq     standard       0.315
 ```

-To tune a custom imputation function, a function has to take an numeric
+To tune a custom imputation function, a function has to take a numeric
 matrix `obj` as the first argument, return a matrix with the same
 dimension as `obj`, and parameters as arguments.